attltb/UFBL/Labeling_BRTS.md

 BRTS is consist of two steps.
 First, it finds every linear chunks 1 in every scan-lines and generate metadata about their starting position and ending position and label.
 These linear chunks will be simply called by *Run*, the word introduced by the three authors mentioned above.

 For the first row, every runs get different labels.
 For each run in rest rows, it checks if there are upper runs which are connected to it first.
 If no upper runs are connected to it, it gets new label.
-If only one upper run is connected to it, it gets the copy of the label.
+If only one upper runs are connected to it, it gets the copy of the label.
 If many upper runs are connected to it, those labels are merged and it gets the merged one.

 After the second step, one gets metadata on runs which saves their starting point, ending point and labels.
 Generating label map from these metadata is straightforward.
 This consist the last step.
 Each steps will be explained with code in the following section.